knative/specs/specs/serving/overview.md

 - **Configuration**, which acts as a stream of environments for Revisions.

-- **Service** acts as a top-level container for managing a Route and Configuration which implement a network service.
+- A **Service** acts as a top-level container for managing a Route and Configuration which implement a network service.

 ![Object model](images/object_model.png)

 ## Route

-**Route** provides a network endpoint for a user's service (which consists of a series of software and configuration Revisions over time).
-A kubernetes namespace can have multiple routes.
-The route provides a long-lived, stable, named, HTTP-addressable endpoint that is backed by one or more **Revisions**.
+A **Route** provides a network endpoint for a user's service (which consists of a series of software and configuration Revisions over time).
+A Kubernetes namespace can have multiple routes.
+The Route provides a long-lived, stable, named, HTTP-addressable endpoint that is backed by one or more **Revisions**.
-The default configuration is for the route to automatically route traffic to the latest revision created by a **Configuration**.
-For more complex scenarios, the API supports splitting traffic on a percentage basis, and CI tools could maintain multiple configurations for a single route (e.g. "golden path" and “experiments”) or reference multiple revisions directly to pin revisions during an incremental rollout and n-way traffic split.
-The route can optionally assign addressable subdomains to any or all backing revisions.
+The default configuration is for the Route to automatically route traffic to the latest Revision created by a **Configuration**.
+For more complex scenarios, the API supports splitting traffic on a percentage basis, and CI tools could maintain multiple configurations for a single Route (e.g. "golden path" and “experiments”) or reference multiple Revisions directly to pin revisions during an incremental rollout and n-way traffic split.
+The Route can optionally assign addressable subdomains to any or all backing Revisions.

 ## Revision

-**Revision** is an immutable snapshot of code and configuration.
-A revision references a container image.
+A **Revision** is an immutable snapshot of code and configuration.
+A Revision references a container image.
 Revisions are created by updates to a **Configuration**.

-Revisions that are not addressable via a Route may be garbage collected and all underlying K8s resources will be deleted.
+Revisions that are not addressable via a Route may be garbage collected and all underlying Kubernetes resources will be deleted.
 Revisions that are addressable via a Route will have resource utilization proportional to the load they are under.

 ## Configuration